Tristan-BS/CMD-CarSimulator/README.md

   - Buy better Car Parts

 - Petrol Station
-  - Buy Fuel and Oil with Money - IN WORK
+  - Buy Fuel and Oil with Money -> IN WORK
   - In Menu get the Choice to wich Petrol Station ( different km quantity ) -> DONE

-- Get Money while driving
+- Get Money while driving -> IN WORK

 - Destinations ( Start and endpoint )
    - Get extra money for reching destination